EneaDim/Digital-Design-Flow-for-FPGA/README.md

 .
 Designs:
 - Combinational Multiplier
-- Multiplier wit IN/OUT regs
+- Multiplier with IN/OUT regs

 .
 Directory structure for each design: